 Application to Replace Permanent Resident Card – Form I-90

-If a green card contains an error or is lost, an LPR may file an I-90 to request a new and/or corrected card.
+If a green card contains an error or is lost or expiring, an LPR may file an I-90 to request a new and/or corrected card.

 Application for Travel Document, I-131

-Individuals submit an application for travel document, Form I-131, when they need to apply for a re-entry permit, refugee travel document or advance parole travel document.
+Individuals submit an application for travel document, Form I-131, when they need to apply for a re-entry permit, refugee travel document, humanitarian parole, or advance parole travel document.
 Green card holders apply for re-entry permits if they are looking to spend extended periods of time outside the United States.
 Refugees or asylees in the U.S. may apply for a refugee travel document before traveling abroad.
-The granting of an Advance Parole Document for individuals outside the United States allows otherwise inadmissible individuals into the U.S. for a temporary period of time due to urgent humanitarian reasons or for significant public benefit, such as assisting law enforcement.
+The granting of humanitarian parole for individuals outside the United States allows otherwise inadmissible individuals into the U.S. for a temporary period of time due to urgent humanitarian reasons or for significant public benefit, such as assisting law enforcement.
 Individuals who have TPS or have an adjustment application pending can apply for an advance parole document to allow them to temporarily travel outside of the U.S.

 Fiscal Sponsor of Himawari-kai

 IIBA sponsors Himawari-kai, a nonprofit organization that serves the needs of Japanese community in the Bay Area through education, social, and philanthropic activities.
 The Immigration Institute has supported Himawari-kai since its founding in 1971.
 The organization "constructs mutually supportive relationships between members and surrounding communities."
 IIBA is proud to sponsor Himawari-kai.